homeassistant-extras/zwave-card-set/src/cards/device-center/README.md

 The card organizes devices into the following sections:

 - **Hub Information** (when no area specified)
-  - Shows your Zooz hub status and information
+  - Shows your Z-Wave hub status and information
 - **ZEN55 LR Sensors**
   - Groups all your ZEN55 smoke and CO detectors
 - **ZEN52 Double Relays**